samfcmc/ist-dissertation-latex-template/README.md

 Now get some inspiration and write its content.

 ### Write the abstract
 The abstract is located at ```sections/abstract.tex```.
-Open that file in your favorite text editor and start writing your abstract and also define the keywords.
+Open that file in your favorite text editor and start writing your abstract and also defining the keywords.

 ### Write the acknowledgments
-Along the way some people helped you.
-If you want to show them some love this is the right place for it.
-Open the file ```sections/acknowledgments.tex```and start say thanks to everyone.
+Along the way, some people helped you.
+If you want to show them some love, this is the right place for it.
+Open the file ```sections/acknowledgments.tex```and say thanks to everyone.

 Also, it would be nice if you buy, at least, a beer to whoever supported you :)
 (Including the one that provided you this awesome template)

 ### Add a new image
 Image files go to ```images``` directory.
 Place your files here and include them in wherever makes sense.

 ### Add bibliography
 The bibliography is in a bib file located at ```bibliography/dissertation.bib```.
 Put your bibliography there and cite it anywhere.

 ## Compile
-To create the final pdf you have two ways to do it:
+You have two ways to create the final pdf:

 ### Using the text editor
 It depends on the text editor you are using.
-If you are using atom and the latex plugin you just to press
+If you are using atom and the latex plugin, just press
 <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>B</kbd>

 ### Using the provided scripts
-If you have the complete Latex environment installed you can run the ```toPDF.sh``` script to generate the PDF (```dissertation.pdf```):
+If you have the complete Latex environment installed, you can run the ```toPDF.sh``` script to generate the PDF (```dissertation.pdf```):
 ```
 $ sh toPDF.sh
 ```

-To clean all the mess (files generated by the compilation process) you can run ```clean.sh``` script:
+To clean all the mess (files generated by the compilation process), you can run ```clean.sh``` script:
 ```
 $ sh clean.sh
 ```

 ## Contribute ;)
 Thanks to [@mvpgomes](https://github.com/mvpgomes) that started this template and did most of the work.
-I am just publishing it on github and improving a bit its structure.
+I am just publishing it on github and improving its structure a bit.

-If you notice that something is missing you can open a issue and make a pull request.
+If you notice that something is missing, you can open an issue and make a pull request.
 Feel free to contribute :)